bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 ## Triggering Condition

 Clubs: Willful activation
 Coins or Diamonds: action or tradoff maybe?
+At a cost?
 Cups or Hearts: Based on some state of being.
 Swords or Spades: Conditions outside of your control Trump cards are other stuff.